Prabuddhi-05/bevfusion/README.md

 # BEVFusion Framework Setup and Execution

 This repository provides setup instructions and usage guidelines for running the BEVFusion framework for **3D Object Detection using LiDAR and Multi-view Camera fusion** inside Docker.
+It is based on the original BEVFusion repository by MIT HAN Lab.

 ---